Mercane WideWheel (Dual)

 The ultra-wide tires are very supple — you can actually deform them pretty easily by just pushing with your finger.
 They are about as good as airless tires can get.
 However, they don’t have as good of traction as pneumatic (air-filled) tires.
 In particular, they are much more slippery when wet.
 If you end up riding this in the rain, use caution.

-The deck has 21-inches by 4.3-inches of standing space.
+The deck has - by - of standing space.
 This is a decent length, but a little narrow because the rounded edges of the scooter are too slick to stand on.

-The deck has 4.3-inches of ground clearance.
-The deck-to-handlebar height is 38.4-inches.
+The deck has - of ground clearance.
+The deck-to-handlebar height is -.

 Build quality on the WideWheel scooter is a bit of a mixed bag.